Best Approximate Quantum Compiling Problems: Circuit compression via regularization

 A closer look at (2) inspires us to enforce groups of four rotation angles following the CNOTs to be zero, thereby eliminating all the rotation gates after a CNOT.
 This leads naturally to a group LASSO regularization, and we explore it in Section~\ref{subsec:lasso}.

 A closer look at (1) suggests special compaction rules, which we discuss in Section~\ref{subsec:group}.

-Finally, the complete algorithm starts by enforcing sparsity, eliminating zero rotation gates, compressing the structure via compaction rules, and then re-optimizing with the regular gradient descent on the compacted structure, for optimal performance.
+Finally, the complete algorithm starts by enforcing sparsity, eliminating zero rotation gates, compressing the structure via compaction rules, and then re-optimizing with the regular gradient descent on the compacted structure.
 This algorithm is discussed in Section~\ref{subsec:prune}.